 Another big issue that I had with Kuso is that I wasn't at all invested in the story that strings together all of the short films.
 The segments are so over the top and stomach-churningly gross that I kept forgetting that the central narrative revolves around this earthquake and is set in and around the Los Angeles area.
 There really doesn't have to be a consistent storyline as it's an anthology but a way to somehow bookend the stories without a song and dance and a thin paper plot may have made this oddity a little bit more cohesive and not so messy.

 Lastly, we come to the acting.
 The acting is all over the place.
-While we one or two actors who have actually had careers appear in the film.
+While we have one or two actors, who have actually had careers appear in the film.
 We have a lot of actors I've never seen before, and that's where we get a lot of the uneven performances.
-I have to praise all of the cast for going to some of the places that they do in this movie.
+I have to praise all of the cast for going to some of the places that they do in this film.
 It can't be easy being shat on even if fake.
-To get into that character's mindset must be difficult.
+To get into that character's mindset must be a difficult one.
 With a lot of bodily fluids being sprayed around.
 I have to say that the entire cast goes to some really dark and disturbing places.

 DEATH TOLL: 1